Hello, New Friends and Loyal Readers!

 About This Newsletter

 Pink Dandelions aims to inspire with stories and ideas about purpose, creativity, the pleasures of reading and writing, and cultivating our own beautiful and meaningful lives.
-Synergistic topics include books, journaling as therapy & art, cooking & food, home decorating, slow fashion, localism, gardening, knitting, relationships, and conversations between friends about all of the above and more.
+We are in this together!
 I’ll also share news & updates about my published books and stories.

 About Me

-If you don’t already know me, I’m Shelley Burbank, a writer from Maine and San Diego where I live with my husband, Craig, a.k.a.
+If you don’t already know me, I’m Shelley Burbank, a writer from Maine and San Diego (and currently GUAM!) where I live with my husband, Craig, a.k.a.
 Hubby.
-(I’ll be introducing you to several “friends” over the course of the newsletter, using noms de plume and amalgamations of characters).

-I’m the author of two fun mystery novels about a female private investigator named Olivia Lively.
-So far the books have been published by a traditional small press.
+I’m the author of two fun women’s fiction/mystery novels about a female private investigator named Olivia Lively.
+These books have been published by a traditional small press, Encircle Publications.
 I’m also the co-writer/ghostwriter of a nonfiction memoir about end of life choices published by an academic press, and I’ve placed several short stories in national and regional magazines and a San Diego crime fiction anthology.
 You can learn more on my website ShelleyBurbank.com.

 For 40 years, I’ve studied and practiced the craft of writing.
 I took college and non-credit classes, worked on a slew of manuscripts, and read more books, articles, and blogs on the craft than I can count.
 For journalism practice, I once created a blog about sustainability and localism and kept that up for six years.
 I then wrote for my community’s weekly newspaper for over a decade, focusing on human interest stories.